List of Farscape characters: Gilina Renaez

 Gilina Renaez (played by Alyssa-Jane Cook) is a Sebacean Peacekeeper technical specialist.
 Unlike the soldier caste, she sees little to no combat during her career and is instead utilized for maintenance and engineering tasks.

 Gilina first encountered the crew of Moya when the Leviathan discovered the wreckage of the legendary Zelbinion (episode "PK Tech Girl").
 After the crew boarded the derelict Command Carrier, they discovered Gilina already there.
 She explained that she was the lone surviving member of a team sent there by Captain Crais to salvage whatever they could from the vessel; the rest of her companions had been slaughtered by a previous visit of Sheyangs set on stripping the former ship.
 She had also heard of Aeryn Sun's defection from the Peacekeepers, and while not overly hostile, Gilina's opinion of her was not favourable (openly accusing her as a "traitor").
 When the Sheyangs returned, she helped Moya's crew repair the Zelbinion's defence screen, preventing Moya from being destroyed, and agreed to install the screen on Moya.
-Gilina and John Crichton also shared an immediate attraction to one another.
+Gilina and John Crichton also felt an immediate attraction to one another.
 As they worked to move the defence screen to Moya, they grew continually closer until they eventually shared a kiss.

 After the Sheyang attack was repelled and the screen was installed on Moya, the crew decided that the best course of action would be to leave Gilina behind to be picked up by Crais.
 Gilina readily agreed not to inform her superior of their visit and appropriation of Peacekeeper technology: while her opinion of Aeryn had changed to one of quiet respect despite her status, she may have also been fearful of suffering Aeryn's fate - being deemed "irreversibly contaminated" by alien life-forms and banished from the Peacekeepers - as Aeryn herself pointed out.
 Reluctantly, Crichton and Gilina parted ways (in Crichton's words: "Life sucks.").